dpgaspar/Flask-AppBuilder/README.rst

   - Security
         - Auto permissions lookup, based on exposed methods.
 It will grant all permissions to the Admin Role.
-        - Inserts on the Database all the detailed permissions possible on you application.
+        - Inserts on the Database all the detailed permissions possible on your application.
         - Public (no authentication needed) and Private permissions.
         - Role based permissions.
-        - Authentication base on OpenID and Database (Planning LDAP).
+        - Authentication based on OpenID and Database (Planning LDAP).
+  - Views and Widgets
 		- Auto menu generator.
 		- Various view widgets like, lists, master-detail, list of thumbnails.
+		- Select2, Datepicker, DateTimePicker
+		- Menu with icons
+		- Google charts with automatic group by's.
+  - Forms
+		- Auto Create, Remove, Add, Edit and Show from Database Models
+		- Labels and descriptions for each field
 		- Image and File support for upload and database field association.
 It will handle everything for you.
-  - Auto Create, Remove, Add, Edit and Show from Database Models
-  - Support for multi-language via Babel
 		- Field set's for Form's (Django style).
-  - Google charts with automatic group by's.
-  - Easy to extend via big widget's like charts, master-detail lists, etc...
+  - i18n
+		- Support for multi-language via Babel (still not working in package form)
   - Bootstrap 3.0.0 CSS and js, with Select2 and DatePicker

 Instalation